NeilTorrero/ChatBot/README.txt

 SBC: D&D ChatBot
 To start the Bot run the main.py file.
-The bot will start asking with modul do you want to enter and so, answer the question following the options offered.
+The bot will start asking what modul do you want to enter and so, answer the question following the options offered.
 The options that are specific names from a list must be answered with the desired one.